Did you know that 84% of people trust online reviews as much as personal recommendations?

 Maintaining Thought Leadership

-For instance, before posting a message that contains any hashtags or trending words, be sure to research the origin of it.
+For instance, before posting a message that contains any hashtags or trending words, be sure to research its origin.
 Make sure that where it came from aligns with your company’s mission and culture.
 If you are unsure about it, take the safer route and walk away from it.

 The cost of a poor online reputation is immeasurable.
 A few negative comments have the ability to tear down the brand that you have spent time establishing.
 Your web presence has the power to drive leads, attract new customers and retain old ones.
 Don’t leave that up to chance, start building your online reputation management strategy now.